sngando88/logistic-regression-project-tutorial/README.md

 You can use a barplot to visualize your target variable in order to verify if it is balanced or not.

-If you don't remember how to deal with imbalanced datasets, you can go to your statistics class and look for the tips on the specific paragraph of imbalanced datasets: https://github.com/4GeeksAcademy/machine-learning-content/blob/master/02-6d-stats/hypothesis-testing.ipynb
+If you don't remember how to deal with imbalanced datasets, you can go to your statistics class and look for the tips in the specific paragraph of imbalanced datasets: https://github.com/4GeeksAcademy/machine-learning-content/blob/master/02-6d-stats/hypothesis-testing.ipynb

->Hint: Choose your evaluation metric correctly if your data is imbalanced.
+> Hint: Choose your evaluation metric correctly if your data is imbalanced.

 **Step 3:**